 Archive Material and Collection-based Research

 A particular emphasis which unites researchers in the Department of English Literature is our interest in empirical research derived from archival work.
 Our unique holdings, including the Samuel Beckett archive, authors' papers and extensive materials relating to the history of publishing (Archive of British Publishing and Printing, the newly-acquired W.H.
 Smith archives, the Sutton databases, Location Register of Twentieth-Century Manuscripts, WATCH) enable exciting University Museums and Special Collections at all levels.

-The Records of British publishing and printing has been designated an 'Outstanding Collection' by the Museums, Library and Archives Council; the Beckett Collection has received Designated Status from the Museums, Libraries and Archives Council as a "pre-eminent collection of national and international significance".
+The Records of British publishing and printing has been designated an 'Outstanding Collection' by the Museums, Library and Archives Council; the Samuel Beckett Collection has received Designated Status from the Museums, Libraries and Archives Council as a "pre-eminent collection of national and international significance".

 The Library home page offers a number of special collections relevant to English studies:

 17th and 18th Century Collections